remy/unrot.link/src/docs/index.md

 # Docs

-Link rot is a side effect of the web that can typically affect long running web sites, blogs being a good example of this.
+Link rot is a side effect of the web that can typically affect long running web sites.
+Blogs especially being a good example of sites that can suffer from link rot.

-This service aims to provide a hosted solution that progressively enhances the user experience for your visitors by providing a background check that the particular click link is still online.
+This service aims to provide a hosted solution that progressively enhances the user experience for your visitors by providing a background check to test if the particular click link is still online.

-If the document is no longer online, an archive copy from web.archive.org is returned.
-Optionally the archived copy from the time _your_ content was created can be retrieved for more complete context as to why you linked to that resource in the first place.
+If the document is no longer online, a copy from the Internet Archive is returned.

+Optionally the archived copy from the time that _your_ content was created can be retrieved, for a more complete context as to why you linked to that resource in the first place.

 ---